simp/simp-doc/docs/user_guide/Openstack_Integration.rst

 OpenStack is a collection of IaaS cloud computing services aimed at creating a free and open source platform for cloud development and deployment.
-It is designed in a modular fasion, encompassing the following components:
+It is designed in a modular fashion, encompassing the following components:

 -  **Cinder**\ Block Storage Service